-&lt;sup>1 Depreciation and amortization expense varies from the face of the "Statements of Revenues, Expenses and Changes in Net Position" included in the audited financial statements because the District charges to "Operating and Maintenance" depreciation related to special Machines, Office/Furniture Equipment and Tools & Work Equipment.
+(3) Depreciation and amortization expense varies from the face of the "Statements of Revenues, Expenses and Changes in Net Position" included in the Audited Financial Statements because the District charges to "Operating and maintenance" depreciation related to Special Machines, Office/Furniture Equipment and Tools & Work Equipment.

-&lt;sup>2 Includes unfunded other post-employment benefits and unfunded pension obligation (as determined by actuary), along with unearned gas purchase discounts.
+(4) Includes unfunded other post-employment benefits and unfunded pension obligation (as determined by actuary).